arafehy/playersMeet/README.md

 - [x] User can sign up.
 - [x] User can login.
 - [x] User can logout.
-- [ ] User can choose sport.
 - [x] User can choose location.
 - [x] User can form/join a team.
-- [ ]  Profile pages for each user
+- [x]  Profile pages for each user
-- [ ] Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**

-* User can choose location from map.
+- [x] User can choose location from map.
 * User can add friends.
 * User can rate location.
 * User can use app as a guest.
+- [x] Users can message with each other in team.

 ### 2. Screen Archetypes